nuodb/nuodb-helm-charts/docs/HowToConnectExternally.md

 The Kubernetes cluster should be properly configured so that the external network (Layer4) cloud load balancer is provisioned automatically.
 For more information on additional cluster configuration, see [Cloud Provider Specifics](#cloud-provider-specifics).

 > **NOTE**: When external access is enabled, the NuoDB Helm Charts will create Internet-facing load balancers by default.
+Be sure to understand the difference between _internet facing_ load balancers (allowing connectivity external to the cloud and Kubernetes cluster) and  _internal_ load balancers (allowing connectivity external to the Kubernetes cluster but within the cloud virtual network).

-If the SQL clients are located outside of the Kubernetes cluster where NuoDB is deployed but in the same cloud provider or virtual network, then it might be better to use an “internal” cloud load balancer.
+If the SQL clients are located outside of the Kubernetes cluster where NuoDB is deployed but in the same cloud provider or virtual network, then _internal_ load balancer can be used.
 This is configured by setting the `admin.externalAccess.internalIP=true` and `database.te.externalAccess.internalIP=true` or further customized by explicitly setting custom annotations for the Kubernetes services using `admin.externalAccess.annotations` and `database.te.externalAccess.annotations` options.
 The user-provided custom annotations will overwrite the default annotations for the services.